unascribed-archive/Visage/README.md

-# Lapitar2
+# Visage
-A rewrite of Lapitar based on a master/slave system. **Not finished.**
+An avatar service based on a master/slave system. **Not finished.**

 ## Compiling
 `./gradlew`.
 Only Linux is confirmed to work.
 You can try your luck on Windows.

 ## Benchmarking
-Lapitar includes an extremely simple benchmark that renders as many skins as possible in 5 seconds and reports how many skins it was able to render.
-You can invoke it by running `java -jar Lapitar2.jar --benchmark`.
+Visage includes an extremely simple benchmark that renders as many skins as possible in 5 seconds and reports how many skins it was able to render.
+You can invoke it by running `java -jar Visage2.jar --benchmark`.

 ## Setup